SashoVas/RubiksCubeSolver/README.md

 Whether you're a beginner looking to explore or an expert speedsolver, this project provides an intuitive and powerful way to interact with and solve the Rubik’s Cube. 🧩🎯

 🔥 **Try it out and let’s solve the cube!** 🔥

+## 🎨🕹️ 3D Visualization
+This project visualizes a Rubik's Cube using Pygame, leveraging manual 3D-to-2D transformation techniques to simulate depth and perspective.
+Instead of relying on external 3D rendering libraries, the cube's three-dimensional structure is projected onto a 2D plane using basic geometric transformations.

+## 🤖🧩 Solving Algorithm
+This Rubik’s Cube solver implements a Modified Breadth-First Search (BFS) with structured checkpoints to efficiently reach the solution step by step.
+Instead of treating the cube as a single search space where all states are equally important, the algorithm breaks the problem into logical milestones.
+Each milestone represents a significant step in standard solving methods, reducing the overall search complexity and ensuring efficient solving.

+### Key Idea: Layered BFS with Checkpoints
+The modified BFS does not search for a solution in one continuous step.
+Instead, it follows a layered approach, progressing through checkpoints in a defined order.
+Each checkpoint represents a major milestone in solving the cube.
+Additionally every checkpoint comes with its own predefined algorithms, so that the possible moves to get from one checkpoint to the other, is significantly reduced.

+### Advantages of the Checkpoint-Based BFS Approach
+✅ More efficient than a naive brute-force BFS – reduces the search space significantly.
+✅ Follows human-like solving intuition – aligns with common beginner and advanced solving techniques.
+✅ Easier to debug and visualize – because it progresses through structured stages.
+✅ Optimized move count – by focusing only on the moves necessary for the current milestone.